codecrs/PHPShark/README.md

 **Root -> Namespace ->Link Controller**.

 # PHPShark: MVC Structure
-PHPShark follows the same MVC structure as all other framerworks do.
+PHPShark follows the same MVC structure as all other frameworks do.
 However, here it is placed inside its namespace folder and then all its - Model-View-Controller resides in the same place.

 #Resuming the developement of my country.